vuejs/vue-cli/docs/plugin-dev-ui.md

 By default, a configuration UI might read and write to a configuration file, for example `.eslintrc.js`.

-You can what are the possible files to be detected in the user project:
+You can provide what are the possible files to be detected in the user project:

 ```js
 api.describeConfig({